 So far, we’ve talked a lot about building trust with the seller, being honest and transparent, and asking questions to understand where the seller is coming from.

 But before any of that happens, Steve Trang recommends setting some “ground rules” for the discussion before the discussion begins — this will allow you to maintain control of the conversation and keep it progressing in a productive direction.

 What does he mean by “ground rules”?

-First, Steve will let the person know how the conversation is going to go and what they can expect.
-He’ll ask for their consent in continuing the conversation and he’ll also ask that they’re totally transparent with one another.
+First, Steve will let the person know how the conversation will go and what they can expect.
+He’ll ask for their consent to continue the conversation and that they’re transparent.